MohShalaby92/alx-system_engineering-devops/0x19-postmortem/README.md

-# How A Single Letter Took Down Our Entire Website í´¦â€â™‚ï¸
+# How A Single Letter Took Down Our Entire Website :man_facepalming:

 ## Our company's most expensive typo of the year*

 ## Issue Summary